Player Piano (novel): Plot

 While most Americans were fighting in the third world war, the nation's managers and engineers responded by developing ingenious automated systems that allowed factories to operate with only a few workers.
 Ten years after the war, most workers have now been replaced by machines.
-The polarisation of the population is represented by the division of Ilium, New York into "The Homestead", where every person not a manager or an engineer lives – added to by the growing number of those displaced from that status – and the industrialized north side of the river, inhabited by those who service and develop the machines.
+The polarization of the population is represented by the division of Ilium, New York, into "Homestead", where every person not a manager or an engineer lives – added to by the growing number of those displaced from that status – and the industrialized north side of the river, inhabited by those who service and develop the machines.

 The novel develops two parallel plotlines that converge only briefly at the beginning and the end of the story.
 The more prominent plot centers on Dr. Paul Proteus, the intelligent, 35-year-old manager of Ilium Works.
 The secondary plot follows the American tour of the Shah of Bratpuhr, a spiritual leader of six million residents in a distant, underdeveloped nation.
-These provide contrasting perspectives: that of Paul, as the embodiment of what a man within the American industrial system should strive to be; and the other of a visitor from a contrasting culture, but in which there is also a simple binary social system.
+These provide contrasting perspectives: that of Paul, as the embodiment of what a man within the American industrial system should strive to be, and the other of a visitor from a contrasting culture, but in which there is also a simple binary social system.

 The main story follows Paul's development from an uncritical cog in the system to one of its critics.
 Paul's father had held a supremo status that had given him almost complete control over the nation's economy.
 Paul has inherited his father's reputation but harbors an uneasy dissatisfaction with the industrial system and his own contribution to society.
-His acknowledgement of that feeling is heightened when Ed Finnerty, an old friend whom Paul holds in high regard, informs him that he has quit his important engineering job in Washington, DC.
+His acknowledgment of that feeling is heightened when Ed Finnerty, an old friend whom Paul holds in high regard, informs him that he has quit his important engineering job in Washington, D.C.

 Paul and Finnerty visit the "Homestead" section of town, where workers who have been displaced by machines live out their meaningless lives in mass-produced houses.
-There they meet Lasher, an Episcopal minister with a M.A. in anthropology, who helps the two engineers realize the unfairness of the system from which they have profited.
-Eventually learning that Lasher is the leader of a rebel group known as the "Ghost Shirt Society," Finnerty instantly takes up with him.
+There they meet Lasher, an Episcopal minister with a M.S. in anthropology, who helps the two engineers realize the unfairness of the system from which they have profited.
+Eventually learning that Lasher is the leader of a rebel group known as the "Ghost Shirt Society", Finnerty instantly takes up with him.
 Paul is not yet bold enough to make a clean break until his superiors ask him to betray Finnerty and Lasher.